HappySeal/ohs-database-generator/README.md

-# OHS DATABASE GENERATOR
+# OHS DATABASE GENERATOR V2
-This code is written by Cafer SELLİ for non educational purposes.
-If I wanna to do something educational I would just learn OHS101
+This code is the sequel of previously made database generator by Cafer SELLİ for non educational purposes.
+If I wanna to do something educational I would just learn OHS301

 ## Installation